Testing at Bethlehem Campus

 How can I get Financial Aid?

-Students taking 6 credits or more might be eligible for Financial Aid.
-The best way to start the process is to call Financial Aid at 610.861.5510 to get help with the FASFA.
+Many students are eligible for Financial Aid.
+The best way to start the process is to call Financial Aid at 610.861.5510 to get help with the FAFSA.
 Eligible students must be permanent residents of the United States.
 International Students here on student visas are not eligible for Financial Aid.